Quick answer

 The points of issue

-- The true first printing has a dot over the "i" in "in," first line of the copyright notice, and an unbroken running head on page 9; the second printing lacks the dot and shows a broken running head on page 9
+- Two printings dated 1840 are recorded; the true first printing is identified by a dot over the 'i' in the word 'in' (first line of the copyright notice) and by an unbroken running head on page 9 -- both absent or altered in the second 1840 printing

 How to confirm the first-printing statement